dbdoan/Portfolio-Display/README.md

+# Portfolio website

+## About

-utilizing my growing skillset as i progress through the odin project to build my portfolio website.
+Utilizing my growing skillset as I progress through the OdinPproject to build my first website.

-project display is modular and pulls data from my self-hosted (sql) strapi database.
+Project display is modular and pulls data from my self-hosted Strapi database.

-while the overall site is fundamentally beginner friendly and simple, i improved quite substantially on the flexbox component of css which i am very content about.
+While the overall site is fundamentally beginner-esque and simple, I improved quite substantially on the flexbox component of CSS which I am very content about.

-future additions:
+Future Additions:
-- add project previews to the blue project display bar.
+- Add project previews to the blue project display bar.
-- improve on spacing